Skip to main content

 Use this as the anchored restaurant slot, then keep the surrounding plan flexible.
 For a broader city scan, use Our full Tel Aviv-Yafo restaurants guide, plus the Tel Aviv-Yafo hotels guide and bars guide for the rest of the trip.

-The main caveat is practical: without confirmed price, phone, menu-format, or private-dining details, this is not the venue to leave vague for a big group.
-What is verified is the French Fusion cuisine, smart casual dress code, daily opening schedule, World's 50 Best Restaurants #15 (2002) recognition.
-If those are the right signals for the occasion, Vong belongs on the shortlist.
+The main caveat is practical: for a big group, clarify pricing, menu format, private-dining arrangements before committing.
+Vong's French Fusion cuisine, smart casual dress code, daily opening schedule, World's 50 Best Restaurants #15 (2002) recognition make it a strong shortlist choice when those are the right signals for the occasion.

 Location